 Schlumberger’s connections to Cambridge University

-Schlumberger operates in Cambridge for a key reason: the University of Cambridge, and the unique academic prestige that can be gained through association with it.
+Schlumberger operates in Cambridge for one key reason: the University of Cambridge, and the unique academic prestige that can be gained through association.

 Schlumberger's entanglements with the University of Cambridge are some of the most extensive in higher education globally.
 Schlumberger uses these relationships to subsidise and greenwash its business activities.
 By funding PhD scholarships, fellowships and a professorship, Schlumberger makes its activities look more legitimate, and constructs a pipeline of engineering talent.
 Some of the publicly funded projects Schlumberger is involved with are transparently about increasing fossil fuel extraction - giving Schlumberger knowledge and tools to make more profit without assuming the financial risk of research.

 Schlumberger Cambridge Research Centre opened in 1982, as part of its "global research drive".
-It was renamed Schlumberger Gould Research Centre in 2012, after Schlumberger's retiring Chairman and CEO, Andrew Gould.
+Renamed Schlumberger Gould Research Centre in 2012, the centre is managed by one of Schlumberger's many UK subsidiaries: Schlumberger Cambridge Research Limited.

 While few Cambridge residents have heard of Schlumberger, many will recognise the award-winning architecture of Schlumberger Gould Research Centre's 'tent building' at High Cross, Madingley Road, CB3 0EL.
 This address is part of the University of Cambridge's West Cambridge Site, with a 70-year lease to the land signed by Schlumberger and the University in 1983.
 This permits Schlumberger to continue using Cambridge as a base for research into fossil fuel extraction until at least 2053 - 3 years after the world must reach net-zero carbon emissions.